-How should you apply for an Access NI check?
+How do you apply for an Access NI check?

 What happens after I submit my application?

-There are 3 outcomes to an Enhanced Disclosure Check.
+There are three outcomes to an Enhanced Disclosure Check.

 (iii) Further information required – there are occasions when Access NI require additional information to process the appropriate check.
 This information should be provided at the earliest opportunity to either the Irish FA or Access NI when requested.